 Sandifer (Western Connecticut State University), is a founding member

-of the more exciting goals of the Society is to prepare English translations
+more exciting goals of the Society is to prepare English translations of as

 David Pengelley maintains a compendious website listing resources galore